 The Honorable Order of Kentucky Colonels

-Kentucky Colonels are unwavering in devotion to faith, family, fellowman and country.
+Bill was a proud member, Kentucky Colonels are unwavering in devotion to faith, family, fellowman and country.
 Passionate about being compassionate.
 Proud, yet humble.
 Leaders who are not ashamed to follow.
 Gentle but strong in will and commitment.
 The Honorable Order of Kentucky Colonels, as a Brotherhood, reaches out to care for our children, support those in need and preserve our rich heritage.
-“The Honorable Order of Kentucky Colonels, Inc. is irrevocably dedicated to and is organized and operated exclusively for charitable purposes…” Bill was a proud member, Every year, The Honorable Order of Kentucky Colonels, utilizing contributions from individual Colonels from all over the world, provides financial support to Kentucky charitable and educational institutions and organizations.
+“The Honorable Order of Kentucky Colonels, Inc. is irrevocably dedicated to and is organized and operated exclusively for charitable purposes…” If you’re a commissioned Colonel, you are a Kentucky Colonel for life.
+Members have trackside participation and post-Derby barbeques and fall race days at historic Churchill Downs.
+Every year, The Honorable Order of Kentucky Colonels, utilizing contributions from individual Colonels from all over the world, provides financial support to Kentucky charitable and educational institutions and organizations.

 Bill operated and owned several restaurants.